dvdnhm/Maker-Tools-Eagle-Libraries/README.md

-mtD-Eagle-Libraries
+Maker-Tools-Eagle-Libraries
 ===================

-mtD Solutions' Public Eagle PCB Footprints using Eagle 6.0+
+Maker-Tools' Public Eagle PCB Footprints using Eagle 6.0+

 By downloading these files, you acknowledge that you are using the files at your own risk.
 We cannot be held responsible for faulty PCBs.
 Always check your parts against a 1:1 printout.